 Where does the responsibility for the prospect database lie?
 Where does the responsibility for customer CRM data quality lie?
 How are contacts recorded in the systems?
 What is automatic and what requires human action?
 In what way does CRM get a role in other processes such as those of the service department?

 Who will enter, edit and use data in what way?
 What does the rights structure of the licenses look like?
 How will people get to know the system and be trained in it?

 Tip!
 Create a CRM roadmap to make the CRM strategy more visual within the organization!

 Which tools are part of your CRM strategy?

 An important part of the CRM strategy is the choice of software.
 Which tools will you use to shape customer relationship management within the organization?
 Here are a few important things that we were able to read earlier in this article: Selecting CRM with concrete tips.

 The CRM landscape is vast and tools differ in many ways.
-There are a large number of players on the market.
-One focuses on full automation of a business process.
-The other purely on the sales process.
+There are a large number of players in the market.
+One focuses on the full automation of a business process.
+The other is purely on the sales process.
 There are big players and small but very specialized players.

 There is also a visible development of software solutions that will enter the CRM market by adding functionality.
 HubSpot is an example of this.
 This marketing automation tool also added CRM functionality a while back.